Espoo railway station: The station environment

 The old station building has been present for over a century, but the tracks on both sides of it have changed.
 The tunnel through the city rock wasn't there originally; instead the tracks went past the rock on the north side at Läntinen jokitie.
 Also the cut face on the east side of the rock was made later.
 A road, Vanha ratavalli, goes along the old route of the tracks.
 At both places, traces of the tracks' old route could be seen in the ground as late as winter 2004.

-Platforms

-Platform one serves trains towards Kirkkonummi.
-On the other side of the platform is also a bus stop and a taxi station.

-The middle platform is divided into platforms two and three.
-Platform two serves trains from Kirkkonummi to Helsinki.
-Platforms three and four used to serve E trains to Helsinki but are currently unused after E trains' terminus was moved further to Kauklahti.